pierre-bourguet/3-tag-rna-seq/README.md

     "WT_R6,cdca7_ab_R1,cdca7_ab_R6,cdca7_ab_dCter_R4" \
     "none" \
     "../../03_sample_lists/sample_list_tagseq_03_cdca7.tsv" \
-    "../../03_sample_lists/DESeq2_tagseq_03_cdca7.tsv" \
     "WT"
 ```

 # Contributions
-Yoav Voichek developed the original pipeline.
+Yoav Voichek developed the original nextflow pipeline.
 Vikas Shukla further improved it and put it on github.
-I created a fork from Vikas's pipeline.
-The main modifications I did are the following:
+I forked from Vikas's pipeline and did the following modifications:
 - reference transcriptome changed from TAIR10 to AtRTD3
 - transposable_element_gene annotations removed and replaced by TAIR10 AT.TE annotations.
 This improves the counting of 3' fragments and avoids ambiguity issues with counting reads at overlapping annotations
 - 3' adapters and polyA are trimmed more efficiently, increasing mapping rates by ~100%